KHAJAMOINUDDINKHADRI/Simply-Recipes/README.md

 # 🍽️ Simply Recipes

-Welcome to Simply Recipes, an exquisite recipe website meticulously crafted with HTML, CSS, and JavaScript.
-This project promises a culinary adventure, offering a diverse range of recipes and an array of engaging features.
+Welcome to Simply Recipes, a carefully crafted website using HTML, CSS, and JavaScript.
+Explore a variety of recipes and enjoy engaging features for a delightful cooking experience.

 ## 🚀 Features